Postpaid Wireless Demise - Prepaid Wireless To Dominate!

 upfront purchase of your phone, but typically end up paying

 month than you would on the same prepaid plan.
 To learn more

-about the topic of phone discounts, please head over to the handset Subsidies
+about the topic of phone discounts, please head over to the Phone

 With the evolution of prepaid, you can now find the most

-common and needed features on prepaid wireless, including such things
+common and needed features on prepaid wireless, including such features

 - Conference calling

 also get far greater flexibility in terms of how you pay, including

 reality is that prepaid offers customers so much flexibility that